sumtsui/do-bulk-asynchronous-tasks-in-JavaScript/article.md

 - When all tasks in the first chunk returned, the next chunk will start.
 - We should log at the end of each chunk so we know the progress.

-This time, let's use `async/await`.
+Let's use `async/await` to better handle the flow.
 I will put the code in a function:

 ```js
 async function bulkGetDataInChunk(total, chunk) {